GoekeLab/bambu/README.md

 bambu(reads, annotations, genome, ncore = 8)
 ```

-See [our page](https://goekelab.github.io/bambu/) for details to customize other conditions.
+See [our page](https://goekelab.github.io/bambu/) for a complete step-by-step workflow and manual on how to customize other condictions.

 ---